xeaone/muleify/README.md

 ## Overview ##
 Muleify is the one stop shop for your web front end needs, it is a command line tool that handles all your website development needs.
 Muleify has a unique no configuration required interface.
 It automatically handles many tasks such as compiling scss, less, ES6 to ES5, bundling, and minifing.
 Muleify uses extensions and sub-extensions to automatically handle these tasks.
 With almost almost zero configuration or changes to existing projects you can get started.
 If there is a feature you want let me know or make a PR.
+Confirmed node versions are 4LTS and 6LTS

 Another static asset generator you might say.
 - quick and easy